backstage/backstage/.changeset/four-walls-perform.md

 '@backstage/plugin-scaffolder': minor
 ---

-Updating the `EntityPicker` to only select by default `kind` `metadata.name` `metadata.namespace` and `metadata.title` by default to improve performance on larger datasets.
+Updating the `EntityPicker` to only select `kind` `metadata.name` and `metadata.namespace` by default to improve performance on larger datasets.